Lad4ibk/alx-system_engineering-devops/README.md

-_This is the Readme file for shell permissions_
+_This is the Readme file for shell projects intro_